 When should you see an audiologist?

 A common mistake that people with tinnitus do is shrugging off the symptoms until it gets severe.
-Take it from us, the best time to see an audiologist is when you first experience one or a couple of tinnitus symptoms.
+Take it from us, the best time to see an audiologist is when you first experience symptoms.

-It’s not wise to let tinnitus drag on for some time because in the process, you may already be experiencing anxiety, emotional anxiety or depression which are not uncommon with this condition.
+It’s not wise to let ringing in the ears drag on for some time because in the process, you may already be experiencing anxiety, emotional anxiety or depression which are not uncommon with this condition.

 Is tinnitus causing emotional stress or is it the other way around?

 This has always been an interesting point of discussing which up until now.
 With that in mind, perhaps the best thing to do is to not wait until tinnitus starts eating up your happy disposition and overall wellness.